palaciodaniel/palaciodaniel/README.md

     </tr>
     <tr align="center" bgcolor="DCDCDC">
         <td><a href="https://github.com/palaciodaniel/defusing_bombs_in_the_dark_with_julia">Defusing Bombs in the Dark with Julia</a></td>
-        <td>A program that was written as a challenge: to create a functional piece of code using a language for which I never attended a single course or lesson before, so I was forced to learn everything about it on the go.</td>
+        <td>A program that was written as a challenge: to create a functional piece of code using a language for which I never attended a single course or lesson before, so I was forced to learn everything about it on the go. <a href="https://youtu.be/TE6U7vVYqfI">This video</a> shows how you can play it.</td>
         <td align="left">
                 <ul>
                     <li>Julia</li>